-Certificate in Human Resource Management.
-This offering is a 10-week professional development program to help prepare participants for the Professional in Human Resources (PHR) and the Senior Professional in Human Resources (SPHR) certification examinations.
+HR (PHR, SPHR and SHRM-CP) Exam Preparation This offering is a professional development program to help prepare participants for the PHR, SPHR, SHRM-CP, and SHRM-SCP certification examinations.
 This course is offered in an instructor-led format.

 APA's PayTrain Program.
-The APA's PayTrain Program is offered in partnership with the American

-Payroll Association and the Holmes Corporation.
+The APA's PayTrain Program is offered in partnership with the American Payroll Association and the Holmes Corporation.
 This non-credit program provides professional development for people who are working in or seeking to enter the payroll profession or related fields.
 The courses also provide an excellent review/preparation for the national FPC and CPP certification exams.
-The PayTrain Level 1 course is a 24-hour course that teaches the fundamental payroll calculations and applications for the basic knowledge and skills to maintain payroll compliance and prevent costly penalties.
+The PayTrain Level 1 is a course that teaches the fundamental payroll calculations and applications for the basic knowledge and skills to maintain payroll compliance and prevent costly penalties.
 It can serve as a FPC exam prep course.
-The PayTrain Level 2 course is a 24-hour comprehensive course providing a solid understanding of advanced payroll topics for payroll managers and supervisors.
+The PayTrain Level 2 course provides a solid understanding of advanced payroll topics for payroll managers and supervisors.
 It serves as the exam prep course for the CPP certification.
 See www.bhc.edu/payroll.